jwodder/versioningit/README.rst

 ``versioningit`` — *Versioning It with your Version In Git*

-``versioningit`` is yet another setuptools plugin for automatically determining your package's version based on your Git repository's tags.
+``versioningit`` is yet another setuptools plugin for automatically determining your package's version based on your version control repository's tags.
 Unlike others, it allows easy customization of the version format and even lets you easily override the separate functions used for version extraction & calculation.

 **Features:**

 - Installed & configured through :pep:`518`'s ``pyproject.toml``

+- Supports Git, modern Git archives, and Mercurial

 - Formatting of the final version uses format template strings, with fields for basic VCS information and separate template strings for distanced vs. dirty